MediaArea/MediaInfo/README.md

 ### Build MediaInfo GUI

-If you have already build the CLI, no need to run git twice.
+If you have already built the CLI, no need to run git twice.
 In fact, if you re-run git with an existing MediaInfo directory, git will complain and exit.

 To compile MediaInfo GUI under macOS and Linux: